-Student Awards & Financial Aid
+Student Awards and Financial Aid

 We have outlined some great resources that are available to you to help manage your financial well-being while you are a student.

-You may be eligible for financial assistance from the federal and provincial government through the Canada Student Loans and Nova Scotia Student Loans programs.
+You may be eligible for financial assistance from the Federal and Provincial government through the Canada Student Loans and Nova Scotia Student Loans programs.
 You only need to submit one application.
 Contact Student Assistance at the Department of Labour and Advanced Education for further information – you can even apply online.
 Canada Student Loans and Nova Scotia Student Assistance also offer helpful financial resources and tools to make getting and paying off a loan easier.

 Canadian Forces Personnel Assistance